Making the Most of Maize

 The speed of fermentation in maize is fast compared to grass, which buffers the fermentation and is usually lower in dry matter content compared to maize.
 This means that less acid needs to be produced in maize silage to reach a stable level.
 However there is still, room for improvement.
 Bacteria naturally present on the crop will produce a fermentation but with unnecessary energy and dry matter losses.

 Selected strains of elite bacteria in inoculant based maize additives produce lactic acid, very efficiently using less sugars to ferment the silage and reducing DM losses compared with untreated silage.
-The bacteria in Ultra-Sile Maize additive and Ultra-Sile Arable additive are able to rapidly drop the pH of the maize silage to a stable level whilst producing a range of organic acids and inhibit the growth of spoilage organisms, which cause heating and mould growth.
+The bacteria in Ultra-Sile Maize, Ultra-Sile Arable and Ultra-Sile HiDri additives are able to rapidly drop the pH of the maize silage to a stable level whilst producing a range of organic acids and inhibit the growth of spoilage organisms, which cause heating and mould growth.
 Ultra-Sile Maize and Ultra-Sile Arable are able to reduce fermentation losses and provide more stable silage with improved aerobic stability of the clamp after opening.
 The result is more maize to feed out with better feed value.

 Maize Clamp Heating: